ysndr/MSc-Thesis/chapter/methodology.md

 The language server maintains a register for identifiers defined in every scope.
 This register allows NLS to resolve possible completion targets as detailed in [@sec:resolving-by-scope].

-For simplicity, scopes are represented by a prefix list.
+For simplicity, scopes are represented by a prefix list of integers.
-Whenever a new lexical scope is entered the prefix list of the outer scope is extended by a unique identifier.
+Whenever a new lexical scope is entered the list of the outer scope is extended by a unique identifier.
-With the example in mind [@lst:nickel-complete-example] contains the defintion of a simple record.

 Additionally, to keep track of the variables in scope, and iteratively build a usage graph, NLS keeps track of the latest definition of each variable name and which `Declaration` node it refers to.